gincoat/gincoat.github.io/docs/database-relationships.md

 ---

 ## Belongs To
-The docs is available at [gorm belongs to relationship docs](https://gorm.io/docs/belongs_to.html)
+The docs are available at [gorm belongs to relationship docs](https://gorm.io/docs/belongs_to.html)

 ## Has One
-The docs is available at [gorm has one relationship docs](https://gorm.io/docs/has_one.html)
+The docs are available at [gorm has one relationship docs](https://gorm.io/docs/has_one.html)

 ## Has Many
-The docs is available at [gorm has many relationship docs](https://gorm.io/docs/has_many.html)
+The docs are available at [gorm has many relationship docs](https://gorm.io/docs/has_many.html)

 ## Many to Many
-The docs is available at [gorm many to many relationship docs](https://gorm.io/docs/many_to_many.html)
+The docs are available at [gorm many to many relationship docs](https://gorm.io/docs/many_to_many.html)